Macuahuitl: Description

 It was capable of inflicting serious lacerations from the rows of obsidian blades embedded in its sides.
 These could be knapped into blades or spikes, or into a circular design that looked like scales.
 The macuahuitl is not specifically a sword or a club, although it approximates a European broadsword.
-Historian Marco John Percival Polo defines the weapon as a "kind of a saw sword".
+Historian John Pohl defines the weapon as a "kind of a saw sword".

 According to conquistador Bernal Díaz del Castillo, the macuahuitl was 0.91 to 1.22 m long, and 75 mm wide, with a groove along either edge, into which sharp-edged pieces of flint or obsidian were inserted and firmly fixed with an adhesive.
 Based on his research, historian John Pohl indicates that the length was just over a meter, although other models were larger, and intended for use with both hands.

 According to the research of historian Marco Cervera Obregón, the sharp pieces of obsidian, each about 3 cm long, were attached to the flat paddle with a natural adhesive, bitumen.

 The rows of obsidian blades were sometimes discontinuous, leaving gaps along the side, while at other times the rows were set close together and formed a single edge.
 It was noted by the Spanish that the macuahuitl was so cleverly constructed that the blades could be neither pulled out nor broken.
 The macuahuitl was made with either a one-handed or two-handed grip, as well as in rectangular, ovoid, or pointed forms.
 Two-handed macuahuitl have been described as being "as tall as a man".